 5th–6th grade: Units 1–3, offering a more in-depth study of grammar

 Yes!
 Our Base Camp classes are split into two groups, each using an IEW curriculum tailored to their age.
-Both groups will participate in a Prominent Person event in February 2027.

 We do not charge tuition.
 There is a $100 supply fee and a $100 facility fee per student, plus an additional $50 supply fee for Base Camp students.